-When the Office of the State Archaeologist (OSA) or the Minnesota Historic Preservation Office (MnHPO) recommend archaeological surveys, it does not mean that the entire project area must be surveyed or that any part of it needs to be subjected to intensive field examination.
+When the Office of the State Archaeologist (OSA) or the Minnesota State Historic Preservation Office (SHPO) recommend archaeological surveys, it does not mean that the entire project area must be surveyed or that any part of it needs to be subjected to intensive field examination.
 It only means that the project area is thought to have some site potential based on known site locations or predictive models, but this assessment is usually based on office-only review.

 Occasionally, OSA may specify certain areas within a development parcel that have the highest site potential, but deciding which areas to actually survey is typically left up to the discretion of the archaeologist in the field.
 Regardless of who recommends a survey, archaeologists should only survey those areas that they deem to have moderate to high site potential based on site locational modeling and land-use history.
 In addition, they should only survey areas that will be impacted, unless the research design specifies otherwise or the agency or client so requests.

 When conducting a survey, it is the responsibility of the field archaeologists to obtain landowner permission to enter private land or to obtain agency permission to enter public land.
-Archaeologists surveying non-federal public land in Minnesota must obtain a license from the Minnesota Historical Society (MHS) and OSA.
+Archaeologists surveying non-federal public land in Minnesota must obtain a license from the Minnesota Historical Society (MNHS) and OSA.
 Archaeologists surveying federal land must obtain an Archaeological Resources Protection Act (ARPA) permit from the land management agency.

 Archaeologists are obligated to do their best to ensure that any artifacts or other materials of archaeological value are curated properly, especially those obtained by excavation.
 This means that retained materials are properly cared for and that they are reasonably available for examination by other archaeologists.